gcallah/Rationalism/AntiRats2/FirstDrafts/shackle.md

 His importance for our story is his sharp criticisms of the formalistic, "rational" methods adopted by the economic mainstream.

-Shackle himself defined rationalism as:
+One of the aims of these volumes has been to explore what, exactly, was being criticized by vairous "critics of rationalism": were they all shooting at the same target?
+Thus, it is of interest to understand what Shackle's target was.
+Luckily, he made that easy, by offering a concise definition himself:

-"Rationalism [is] the belief that conduct can be understood as part of the determinate order and process of Nature, into which is assimilated by virtue of the fact that men choose what is best for them in their circumstances..."
+"Rationalism [is] the belief that [human] conduct can be understood as part of the determinate order and process of Nature, into which is assimilated by virtue of the fact that men choose what is best for them in their circumstances..."
 (2017: 239)

+It is also of note for our purposes that
 Shackle's work bears clear resmblances to that of other anti-rationalist thinkers.
 For instance, Parsons writes that: